re:vision logo

 Will our replication code and data need to be made publicly available?

-We strongly encourage open science practices.
-Teams are expected to share their analysis code (e.g., on GitHub) as part of their final report.
+We support open science practices.
+Teams are strongly encouraged to share their analysis code (e.g., on GitHub) as part of their final report.
+Code does not have to be pretty as long as it works.
 The fMRI dataset itself is already publicly available through our Python package.

 Can we replicate a study that is not on the suggested list?